 Need a simple sweet breakfast?
-These little donut holes are just that!
+These little red velvet donut holes are just that!

 These little donuts are baked then dipped in a silky smooth white chocolate glaze!